 - Students have the responsibility to respect the rights of all persons involved in the educational process and to exercise the highest degree of self-discipline in observing and adhering to school rules and procedures.
 While at school, school sponsored events, or on the bus. - Students have the responsibility to take maximum advantage of the educational opportunities available and seek to achieve a meaningful education. - All members of the school community, including students, parents, and school staff members, have the responsibility to promote regular attendance at school. - Students have the responsibility to protect school property, equipment, books, and other materials issued to or used by them in the instructional process.
-Students will be held financially responsible for any loss or intentional damage caused to school property. - Students have the responsibility to complete all course assignments to the best of their ability and to complete makeup work after an absence. - Students have the responsibility to help maintain the cleanliness and safety of the school buildings and property. - Students have the responsibility to present themselves in class at the prescribed time and with the necessary materials.
+Students will be held financially responsible for any loss or intentional damage caused to school property. - Students have the responsibility to complete all course assignments to the best of their ability and to complete makeup work after an absence. - Students have the responsibility to help maintain the cleanliness and safety of the school buildings and property. - Students have the responsibility to present themselves in class at the prescribed time and with the necessary materials

-Discipline Matrix
+K-12 Discipline Matrix

-- K-1 includes all students under the age of 7 only, which for most infractions receives alternate consequences.
-Safety violations can constitute a reason for suspension. - Alternate Consequences is defined as but not limited to detention, relocation, check-ins, or anything that is determined as appropriate for the infraction that maintains the student on campus. - Parent notification should take place for infractions receiving consequences. - If the infraction occurs on the bus, a suspension or termination of bus-riding privileges may be assigned in lieu of, or in addition to the consequences outlined in the matrix for that infraction. - The principal is the highest level of appeal for a suspension of 10 days or less. - An asterisk () indicates that a police report and/or DCS report may be filed. - TMT = Threat Management Team - Confiscation may occur of any item that is an educational disruption and is not allowed on campus and/or part of an investigation
+- An administrator may choose any or all of the consequences between minimum and maximum or an alternative, depending on severity of the infraction. - K-1 includes all students under the age of 7 only, which for most infractions receives alternate consequences.
+Safety violations can constitute a reason for suspension. - Alternate Consequences is defined as but not limited to detention, relocation, check-ins, or anything that is determined as appropriate for the infraction that maintains the student on campus. - Parent notification should take place for infractions receiving consequences. - If the infraction occurs on the bus, a suspension or termination of bus-riding privileges may be assigned - in lieu of, or in addition to the consequences outlined in the matrix for that infraction. - The principal is the highest level of appeal for a suspension of 10 days or less. - An asterisk (\) indicates that a police report and/or DCS report may be filed. - TMT = Threat Management Team - Confiscation may occur of any item that is an educational disruption and is not allowed on campus and/or part of an investigation